awsdocs/aws-greengrass-developer-guide/doc_source/device-config-setup.md

 **Note**
 Your device should have an installation of the AWS IoT Greengrass Core software that has not been started\.
 Make sure you have added the `ggc_user` user and `ggc_group` on your device\.
-For more information, see [Environment Setup for AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/module1.html)
+For more information, see [Environment Setup for AWS IoT Greengrass](https://docs.aws.amazon.com/greengrass/latest/developerguide/module1.html)\.

 ## Configure Your Host Computer to Access Your Device Under Test<a name="configure-host"></a>

 IDT runs on your host computer and must be able to use SSH to connect to your device\.
+There are two options to allow IDT to gain SSH access to your devices under test:

-You must create an SSH key pair and authorize your key to sign in to your device under test without having to specify a password\.
+1. Follow the instructions here to create an SSH key pair and authorize your key to sign in to your device under test without specifying a password\.

-The following instructions for creating an SSH key are written with the assumption that you are using [SSH\-KEYGEN](https://www.ssh.com/ssh/keygen/)\.
+1. Provide a user name and password for each device in the `device.json` file\.
+For more information, see [Device Configuration](set-config.md#device-config)\.

+You can use any SSL implementation to create an SSH key\.
+The following instructions show you how to use [SSH\-KEYGEN](https://www.ssh.com/ssh/keygen/) or [ PuTTYgen](https://www.ssh.com/ssh/putty/windows/puttygen) \(for Windows\)\.
 If you are using another SSL implementation, refer to the documentation for that implementation\.

-****

-1. Create an SSH Key\.
 IDT uses SSH keys to authenticate with your device under test\.

+**To create an SSH key with SSH\-KEYGEN**

+1. Create an SSH key\.

    You can use the Open SSH ssh\-keygen command to create an SSH key pair\.
 If you already have an SSH key pair on your host computer, it is a best practice to create a SSH key pair specifically for IDT\.
-This allows you to remove the ability of your host computer to connect to your device \(without entering a password\) when you have completed testing\.
-It also enables you to restrict access to the remote device to only those who need it\.
+This way, after you have completed testing, your host computer can no longer connect to your device without entering a password\.
+It also allows you to restrict access to the remote device to only those who need it\.
 **Note**
-Windows does not come with an installed SSH client\.
+Windows does not have an installed SSH client\.
 For information about installing an SSH client on Windows, see [Download SSH Client Software](https://www.ssh.com/ssh/#sec-Download-client-software)\.

    The ssh\-keygen command prompts you for a name and path to store the key pair\.
 By default, the key pair files are named `id_rsa` \(private key\) and `id_rsa.pub` \(public key\)\.
 On macOS and Linux, the default location of these files is `~/.ssh/`\.
 On Windows, the default location is `C:\Users\<user-name>\.ssh`\.

    When prompted, enter a key phrase to protect your SSH key\.
 For more information, see [Generate a New SSH Key](https://www.ssh.com/ssh/keygen/)\.

-1. Adding Authorized SSH Keys to Your Device Under Test\.
+1. Add authorized SSH keys to your device under test\.

    IDT must use your SSH private key to sign in to your device under test\.
 To authorize your SSH private key to sign in to your device under test, use the ssh\-copy\-id command from your host computer\.
 This command adds your public key into the `~/.ssh/authorized_keys` file on your device under test\.
 For example:

    $ ssh\-copy\-id *<remote\-ssh\-user>*@*<remote\-device\-ip>*